About Partnerships

 support defined activities and initiatives.
 These may include sponsorship of events at the conference, or contribution to the diversity and inclusion fund.
 Please contact us to discuss partnering opportunities.

-Partners and Support Network
+Partners & Support Network